how to make DIY cornices…

 b).
 Made from foam board:

-I found on my buddy Megan’s fantastic blog, Rappsody in Rooms that doesn’t even use wood!
-It uses FOAM BOARD!
+I found this one on my buddy Megan’s fantastic blog, Rappsody in Rooms… and she doesn’t even use wood!
+She uses FOAM BOARD!
 Genius!!!
 And REALLY inexpensive!

 Here’s a similar foam idea: